svvarik/hatchi-web-app/README.md

 ## Instructions to Use the Application

 ### Starting Point
-The starting point for the application is the `index.html` file, found in the `src` directory.
+The starting point for the application is https://fast-crag-76695.herokuapp.com.
 Upon logging in as a user, users will be directed to the dashboard / homepage.
 There, they can access the features of the app.

 ### User Credentials
 User credentials for the application adhere to assignment requirements: